darkdong/DarkModel/README.md

 ## Requirements
 iOS 8.0, Swift 3.1

+**Note**: Because you cannot subclass a Swift class in Objective-C, use it in Swift.

 ## Installation

 ### Carthage

 1. Add `github "darkdong/DarkModel"` to your Cartfile
-2. Run `carthage update --platform ios` and add the framework to your project.
+2. Run `carthage update --platform ios`
+3. Add the framework to your project manually.
+4. `import DarkModel` in Swift file

+### CocoaPods

+1. Add `pod "DarkModel"` to your Podfile
+2. Run `pod install or pod update`.
 3. `import DarkModel` in Swift file

 ### Manual